hongtaowu67/container_imagine/README.md

 ## Imagination
 If you only need the imagination module, please install the following packages.
-* Pybullet: Simulation engine used for the robot imagination.
+* [Pybullet](https://pybullet.org/wordpress/): Simulation engine used for the robot imagination.
 It can be installed by
     ```
     pip install pybullet
     ```
-* [TSDF Fusion](https://github.com/hongtaowu67/TSDFfusion-cpu): 3D mesh reconstruction from the depth images capture from the camera.
-Please follow the instruction in the [TSDFfusion-cpu repo]((https://github.com/hongtaowu67/TSDFfusion-cpu)) to compile the package.
-* [python-pcl](https://python-pcl-fork.readthedocs.io/en/rc_patches4/install.html#install-python-pcl): PCL function to work with point clouds.
-It is a python wrapper of the PCL library.
+* scikit-learn: Principal Component Analysis (PCA) for the pouring imagination
   ```
-  pip install python-pcl
+  pip install scikit-learn
   ```
 * [V-HACD](https://github.com/kmammou/v-hacd): Convex decomposition of the mesh for pybullet simulation.
   ```